 Highlights of a family trip to Scottsdale, Arizona

-During the spring break in March 2005 our family spent a week in Scottsdale, Arizona at the family-friendly Hyatt Regency Resort at Gainey Ranch.
+During a spring break when our girls were young our family spent a week in Scottsdale, Arizona at the family-friendly Hyatt Regency Resort at Gainey Ranch.
 At the time of this vacation, Katie was 8 years old and Emma was 20 months old.
 I was worried beforehand about the 5 hour flight from Toronto to Phoenix as it was the longest that the girls had been on at that point, however, it turned out to be uneventful.
 We arrived in Phoenix to weather that was cooler than normal but still had a very enjoyable week.

 Hyatt Regency Resort at Gainey Ranch